drcount-root/ReactJS-Concepts/Hooks/5-useReducer/README.md

 `useReducer()` hook also allows to `manage state & re-render` component whenever that state changes.

-The idea behind `useReducer()` is - it gives you a more concrete way to handle complex state, so it gives you set actions that you can perform on your state and it's going to convert your current state to a new version of the state based on the action that you send it.
+The idea behind `useReducer()` is - it gives you a more concrete way to handle complex state.

-Similar to useState, useReducer takes an initial state as one of its arguments and returns the current state and a way to update that state.
+Similar to useState, useReducer takes an initial state as one of its arguments and returns the current state and a way to update that state. useReducer also re-renders a component when the state changes just like useState.
+The only major difference is that we also need to pass a reducer function to useReducer which contains all the logic for modifying our state.

 `Redux` is great for managing complex state transitions and sharing state globally, but with the introduction of the `Context API` and the `useReducer` hook Redux is no longer necessary for handling complex shared state.

-###
+##

 ```
 const [count, dispatch] = useReducer(reducer, 0)
 ```

-In the above code the default state of 0 is passed as the second argument to useReducer and the `count` is returned as the first element in the array just like with useState.
-Now instead of having a setCount function we have a `dispatch` function which allows us to call the `reducer` function we pass to `useReducer()`.
+In the above code the default/initial state of 0 is passed as the second argument to useReducer and the `count` is returned as the first element in the array just like with useState.
+Now instead of having a setCount function we have a `dispatch` function which allows us to call the `reducer` function that we pass to `useReducer()`.

 OR